The Difference Between These Suits Can Be Summarized Into 2 Categories:

 to wear and take off

-Are you looking for a water suit but not sure which fits your needs?
+Are you looking for a full body water swimsuit but not sure which fits your needs?

-Full Body Swimsuit, Stinger suit and Dive skin are thin and light weight, perfect for use in snorkeling, shallow diving, surfing, underwater swimming, jet skiing, sailing, surfing, competition and casual swimming in open waters or chlorinated pools due to its chlorine resistant ability; Fabric is similar to traditional swimwear material in touch and feel yet much more superior and durable, providing UPF50+ sun protection blocking >97.5% of the sun UVA and UVB radiation, protect against Box Jellyfish stingers and Sea Lice, retain elasticity and colors longer than all other swimwear fabric such as Nylon, Spandex, Lycra or Elastane, and fit like second skin for maximum comfort and functionality.
+Full Body Swimsuit, Stinger suit and Dive skin have a thin and light weight fabric, perfect for use in snorkeling, shallow diving, surfing, underwater swimming, jet skiing, sailing, surfing, paragliding, scuba diving, competition and casual swimming in open waters or chlorinated pools due to its chlorine resistant ability; Fabric is similar to traditional swimwear material in touch and feel yet much more superior and durable, providing UPF50+ sun protection blocking >97.5% of the sun UVA and UVB radiation, protect against Box Jellyfish stingers and Sea Lice, retain elasticity and colors longer than all other swimwear fabric, and fits like second skin for maximum comfort and functionality.
 Some include built-in hood, lining, or flat-lock stitching which enhances the suit protection and compression ability.
-These suits can fit most water activities, however If extra warmth or deep water diving is required than we recommend a neoprene or rubber suit which can help preserve the body heat while swimming in cold waters.
+These suits can be used for all type of water sports activities, however If extra warmth or deep water diving is required than we recommend a neoprene or rubber wetsuit which can help preserve the body heat while swimming in cold waters.